 1. Revised definition of China tax resident/non-tax resident

 Previously, if an expatriate stays in China for a full calendar year, he or she will be deemed as a China tax resident.
 Otherwise, the expatriate is a China non-tax resident.
-‘Full calendar year’ means that no subtraction shall be made for the days of temporary absence from China within the calendar year, and temporary absence from China refers to absence for a continuous period of not more than 30 days or cumulatively, of not more than 90 days in a calendar year.
+‘Full calendar year’ means that no subtraction shall be made for the days of temporary absence from China within the calendar year, and temporary absence from China refers to absence for a continuous period of not more than 30 days in a calendar year.

 According to the amended IIT law, an individual who stays in China for 183 days or more within a calendar year will be deemed as a China resident and subject to China IIT on worldwide income.
 Further clarification is required as to the definition of worldwide income taxable in China.